 Let your husband know that you’re there to help.
 You can work together in developing strategies to recognize when he is looking at other women online and how he can prevent himself from being in that situation as much as possible.

-Individual or marriage counselling are also some things you can suggest to him.
+Individual or marriage counseling are also some things you can suggest to him.
 Of course, it’ll depend on how grave the situation is.

 4. Take stock of each other’s feelings.